gajanan-choudhary/htopy/README.md

 ## Setup
 ### Dependencies
 * Bash
 * GCC -- for now; workaround is possibly easy: Change the compiler in the bash script.
-* Python 2.7 -- for now; hopefully we'll make it 3-compatible later.

 ### Usage
 Create and maintain an input file named `htopy_input.py` for use with `htopy`.